 Might not be suitable for: Not all chimney types are compatible with chimney mount kits.
 The installation can be a bit more involved than other options.

-Starlink RV – mounting options to consider
+Starlink mounting options for RV’s

-If you are using Starlink on your RV, van, truck, etc., there are many ways to permanently mount the dish.
-Many RV’s have some kind of existing mast or pole that you can use.
-In that case, all you would need is the Starlink pipe adapter (pictured above), which can be used to mount the Starlink dish to any mast/pole up to 2.5″ in diameter.
+Maybe you have some other kind of existing pole or mast you want to use.
+In that case, all you would need is the Starlink pipe adapter, which can be used to mount the Starlink dish to any mast/pole up to 2.5″ in diameter.

 The Starlink Base – for temporary installations, flat roofs, and more